 - MPTCP and ATSSS-LL with Active-Standby in the uplink and downlink;

-- MPQUICand ATSSS-LL with Active-Standby in the uplink and downlink; - MPTCP, MPQUICand ATSSS-LL with Active-Standby in the uplink and downlink,then the PCF shall provide a PCC Rule for "match all" traffic.
+- MPQUIC-UDP and/or MPQUIC-IP and ATSSS-LL with Active-Standby in the uplink and downlink; - MPTCP, MPQUIC-UDP and/or MPQUIC-IP and ATSSS-LL with Active-Standby in the uplink and downlink;

+then the PCF shall provide a PCC Rule for "match all" traffic.
 This PCC Rule contains a "match all" SDF template, the lowest precedence, the Steering Functionality set to "ATSSS-LL" and the Steering Mode set to "Active-Standby" for the uplink direction and the downlink direction.

 If the MA PDU Session is capable of supporting one of the following: